-These facilities and devices include, but are not limited to, electronic devices, routers, switches, WiFi, telephones, electronic communication as well as third-party Internet services provided to the Board.
-Examples of third-party web services include E-Learning Ontario, G-Suite for Education (Google Apps for Education) and online textbook providers.
+These facilities and devices include, but are not limited to, electronic devices, routers, switches, Wi-Fi, telephones, mobile devices, electronic communication as well as third-party Internet services provided to the Board.
+Examples of third-party web services include and not limited to Office 365, Bright Space, as provided by the Ministry of Education, Google Workspace for Education and online classroom resources..
 In addition, any electronic devices which access the board's network, ecosystem or infrastructure from within the board or access remotely will be deemed part of the network and subject to this procedure.